Clinical Citation Verification: A Comprehensive Guide for Healthcare Professionals

 The cited paper exists and the finding is accurately reported, but the evidence has been superseded by more recent research.
 A tool citing a 2015 trial for a recommendation that was revised by a 2023 meta-analysis or contradicted by a larger 2024 RCT is technically accurate in its citation but clinically misleading.
 This is not a hallucination in the traditional sense, but it is a verification failure — the citation is real, but it is no longer the best available evidence.

-A 2024 analysis by Chen et al. in BMJ Evidence-Based Medicine found that among evidence-based recommendations in major clinical guidelines, 23% were based on evidence that had been updated or contradicted by subsequent research within 5 years of publication.
+A landmark analysis by Shojania et al. in Annals of Internal Medicine (2007) found that a qualitative or quantitative signal for updating occurred for 57% of systematic reviews, with a median survival time before needing an update of approximately 5.5 years.
 The pace of medical publishing makes temporal accuracy an essential dimension of citation verification that goes beyond checking whether a paper exists.

 Why Do Clinical Citations Hallucinate?